 - You want to save some money

-- You want to improve the health and well being of your birds by learning to grow your own
+- Perhaps you want to improve the health and well being of your birds by learning to grow your own

-- You want to control the genetics in your flock and breed for strengths or even egg color
+- Maybe you want to control the genetics in your flock and breed for strengths or even egg color

-- You foresee a time when perhaps the poultry houses can no longer afford to ship chicks to us for whatever reason
+- Crazy thought, but maybe you foresee a time when perhaps the poultry houses can no longer afford to ship chicks to us for whatever reason

 - Your incubator’s electrical cord can no longer suck energy from the plug in the wall for whatever reason